Distributive-Network/PythonMonkey/README.md

     - [Poetry](https://python-poetry.org/docs/#installation)
     - [poetry-dynamic-versioning](https://github.com/mtkennerly/poetry-dynamic-versioning)

 2. Run `poetry install`.
 This command automatically compiles the project and installs the project as well as dependencies into the poetry virtualenv.
-To build a Debug version of the project, run `DEBUG=1 poetry install`.
-To build the docs as well, run `BUILD_DOCS=1 poetry install`.
+If you would like to build the docs, set the `BUILD_DOCS` environment variable, like so: `BUILD_DOCS=1 poetry install`.
+PythonMonkey supports multiple build types, which you can build by setting the `BUILD_TYPE` environment variable, like so: `BUILD_TYPE=Debug poetry install`.
+The build types are:
+- `Release`: stripped symbols, maximum optimizations (default)
+- `DRelease`: same as `Release`, except symbols are not stripped
+- `Debug`: minimal optimizations
+- `Profile`: same as `Debug`, except profiling is enabled

 If you are using VSCode, you can just press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> to [run build task](https://code.visualstudio.com/docs/editor/tasks#_custom-tasks) - We have [the `tasks.json` file configured for you](.vscode/tasks.json).